-But self-publishing is a fantastic opportunity to get books published and available to readers all around the world.
+Self-publishing is a fantastic opportunity to get books published and available to readers all around the world.

 You don’t need a traditional publisher to access a worldwide market.

-Discovering that a book will not sell itself, new authors have to learn how to leverage the online world through social media, websites, blogs, advertising and promotion.
+Discovering that a book will not sell itself, new authors have to learn how to leverage the online world through social media, websites, blogs, advertising, and promotion.

-All of these require at least a basic technical knowledge.
+All of these require at least basic technical knowledge.
 For those authors who are willing and eager to learn, they can develop very good Internet and technical knowledge.

 In the process, many also discover that self-publishing leads them to publish online.
-The two are by necessity intertwined.
+The two are, by necessity, intertwined.

-Writing articles that inform, entertain and attract attention is indispensable.
-They are very easy to transmit to the world via social media and more importantly, they will be indexed by search engines.
+Writing articles that inform, entertain, and attract attention is indispensable.
+They are very easy to transmit to the world via social media, and more importantly, they will be indexed by search engines.

 Getting people to take notice of a book is not easy.
 But getting people to read an article about a book or books is much easier.

-It’s all about the freedom to write, and be read
+It’s all about the freedom to write and be read

 My passion for publishing goes back a very long time.